 - mandatory cultural capability training to improve our cultural capability, communication and engagement,

-- cultural safety initiatives to improve the FACS workplace environment for Aboriginal staff and clients, and
+- cultural safety initiatives to improve the DCJ workplace environment for Aboriginal staff and clients, and

 - additional workforce initiatives to increase the retention and hiring of Aboriginal staff.